mpg-age-bioinformatics/AGEpy/docs/executables/obo2tsv.md

 ## Intro

 `obo2tsv` parses a gene ontology obo file to tsv.
-It will include for each term a column for parent terms as well as child terms.
+It will include for each term columns for parent terms as well as child terms.

 ## Examples